Mandeville, Louisiana: History

-The city of Mandeville was founded in 1834 by Bernard Xavier de Marigny de Mandeville (1785–1868).
-The Marigny family was a prominent family of Louisiana, owning nearly a third of the city of New Orleans.
-The area had long been agricultural land when the town of Mandeville was laid out in 1834 by developer Bernard de Marigny.
-In 1840, Mandeville was incorporated as a town.
+In 1829, Bernard Xavier de Marigny de Mandeville (1785–1868), a New Orleans planter and legislator whose family was among the most prominent in Louisiana, purchased a large tract on the north shore east of Bayou Castine and established there a plantation he named Fontainebleau, on the site of the present Fontainebleau State Park.
+The tract had been granted to earlier settlers under British and Spanish rule, and Congress confirmed Marigny's title to it by a private act of March 15, 1832.
+In 1834, Marigny laid out a town on his lands west of the bayou and sold lots at auction in New Orleans, promoting it as a resort for city residents across the lake.
+Mandeville was incorporated as a town in 1840.
 It became a popular summer destination for well-to-do New Orleanians wishing to escape the city's heat.

+Composite of the 1852 and 1856 federal township plats covering Mandeville, showing the private land claims along Lake Pontchartrain, Bayou Castin, and the sections confirmed to Bernard Marigny in 1832.

 In the mid-19th century, regular daily steamboat traffic between New Orleans and Mandeville began, and by the end of the Victorian era, it had become a popular weekend destination of the New Orleans middle class, as well.
-Bands played music on the ships going across the lake and at pavilions and dance halls in Mandeville, and the town became one of the first places where the new "jazz" music was heard outside of New Orleans.
-Bunk Johnson, Buddy Petit, Papa Celestin, George Lewis, Kid Ory, Edmond Hall, Chester Zardis, and many other early jazz artists regularly played in Mandeville.

 In the late 19th century, Mandeville was home of the Harvey School (Mandeville), a college preparatory institution.

-Two buildings from early jazz history still stand in Mandeville.
-Ruby's Roadhouse has been in continuous operation since the 1920s (formerly Buck's Brown Derby and Ruby's Rendezvous) and is still a popular bar and live music venue today.
-The Dew Drop Social and Benevolent Hall, listed on the National Register of Historic Places, opened in January 1895.
-For years, the hall hosted some of the jazz greats and was reopened in 2000 as the Dew Drop Jazz and Social Hall, a live jazz venue.
-(This was one of the earliest "Dew Drop" dance halls; venues across the South were similarly named, including the club in New Orleans where Little Richard got his start.)
+From 1909 to 1918, the St. Tammany and New Orleans Railways and Ferry Company, an interurban railway known locally as the Motor Road, connected the Mandeville lakefront steamship pier with Abita Springs and Covington; its powerhouse also supplied the town's electric street lighting until the line was scrapped in 1918.

 In 1956, the first span of the Lake Pontchartrain Causeway opened to automobile traffic.
 A second span was added in 1969.
-The new road spurred the growth of Mandeville and the surrounding area as an exuburban commuter community for people working in New Orleans.
+The new road spurred the growth of Mandeville and the surrounding area as an exurban community for people working in New Orleans.
 This trend increased in the 1980s and 1990s, further integrating Mandeville into the greater New Orleans metropolitan area.